ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-2-1.md

-Chapter 1: Understanding the Benefits of Mindful Breathing: Definition and benefits of mindful breathing
+Definition and benefits of mindful breathing
 ========================================================================================================

 Mindful breathing is a form of mindfulness meditation that involves focusing on the breath in a non-judgmental, present-moment way.
 In this chapter, we will explore the definition and benefits of mindful breathing.